danielquinn/grandpa/README.md

 The video itself is digital so it's well preserved, but converting it from homemade DVD (with variable titles numbers and chapters, thanks Grandpa) was no picnic.
-So far I've managed to use [ffmpeg](https://ffmpeg.org/) to transcode everything into a format that's web-friendly, and I've managed to parallelise the whole process with Python so I can take advantage of my 16-core super machine.
+So far I've managed to use [ffmpeg](https://ffmpeg.org/) to transcode everything into a format that's web-friendly, and I've parallelised the whole process with Python so I can take advantage of my 16-core super machine.

 The video player is HTML5 from [video.js](http://videojs.com/) and the site itself is simple HTML/CSS/JS + Bootstrap so it doesn't look 100% ugly.